khadas/khadas_docs/linux/source/vim4/BootIntoUpgradeMode.md

 1. Power on VIM4.
 2. Long press the `POWER` key without releasing it.
-3. Short press the ‘RESET’ key and release it.
+3. Short press the `RESET` key and release it.
 4. Count for 2 to 3 seconds, then release the `POWER` key to enter into Upgrade Mode.
 You will see the sys-led turn ON when you've entered Upgrade Mode.

 </div>